 How Much Electricity (Power) Does a TV Use?

 So, How Much Electricity (Power) Does a TV Use?
-Most TV’s on average use between 80 to 400 watts when they are turned on, but that also depends on the size and technology.
-Using a sample cost of 13¢ per kilowatt-hour and watching time of five hours a day, we get around $0.13 per day, or that’s $1.81 to $7.13/mo.
+Most TVs, on average, use between 80 and 400 watts when turned on, but that also depends on the size and technology.
+Using a sample cost of 23¢ per kilowatt-hour and watching time of five hours daily, we get around $0.23 per day or $3.21 to $10.13 per month.

-Keep in mind that TV uses only a small fraction of the energy, unlike other devices that you have in your homes such as heating, cooling, and lighting systems.
+Remember that TV uses only a small fraction of the energy, unlike other devices in your home such as heating, cooling, and lighting systems.
 So you shouldn’t worry too much about how much energy your TV actually consumes.
 We can say that TV only consumes 5% of your home electricity bill.
 The best and easiest way to save power consumption with your TV is to turn it off.

-If you are interested in buying a new TV model, be sure to check SAMSUNG 65-Inch Class QLED here on Amazon.
+If you are interested in buying a new TV model, check SAMSUNG 65-Inch Class QLED here on Amazon.

 Electricity Usage by TV Type